Such a great time to be in class today. You will get answers to some of your most burning questions like:

 Article name: Kickstarter vs Indiegogo.
 The crowdfunding gunslingers.

-Remember: We’ve implemented all that you learnt during Lessons 2, 3 and 4 to get to this number.
+Remember: We’ve implemented all that you learned during Lessons 2, 3, and 4 to get to this number.
 Also, all that you will learn in the next couple of lessons.

 Article name: Funding your startup is now a piece of cake

 Of course, it wouldn’t have been possible if we hadn’t used our own Squirrly SEO software to optimize our articles to 100%.
 After getting a lot of social media love, the SEO juice really pushed us forward for different topics, so we got even more readers.

 It’s possible to get that much traffic for just one article.

 Just follow our methods and our lessons and you will get there.

 The period in which we always measure is two weeks.